Socool162/FileInfector/README.md

-Folder 1: B3_FileInfect_Lamvd have code virus (infectFile_Success.asm) and file virus compiled (infectFile_Success.exe).
+Folder Bai 3 Virus_Submit: have code virus (infectFile_Success.asm) and file virus compiled (infectFile_Success.exe).

-Folder 2: test just have file 32bit infected that I tested before.
+Folder test: just have file 32bit, GUI, .sys to test.
 You can check their sections (.infect) in CFF Explorer.

-Folder 3: test1 have clean original file (.exe) that I use to test.
-In CFF Explorer, their files have not .inject section.

 Note:

-- I custome " search_path     db "L:\test\*.*",0  and base_path       db "L:\test\",0 "...
-So if you test in C:\test, just change L to C.
-- Dont test while openning file "fileInfect_Success.exe" in x32dbg (breakpoint will cause error)
+- Save test in C: to run file exe.
+I had compiled C:\test in code, so just run it to infect file in C:\test.